Day 2 & 3 – unpredictable weather and waterfalls in Norway!

 We continued our onward drive, heading towards Bergen.
 On the way, we stopped at a hardware store so Mr WB could buy some bits to fix our amazing yet annoying drop-down bed.
 The motor just isn’t powerful enough to lift the thing back up again- especially with stuff in the cupboards.
 Grrrr.

-It’s the first time we’d really been shopping in Norway.
+It’s the first time we’d really been shopping in Norway and we’ve always wondered how expensive is Norway to visit and travel in.
 We’ve bought some water and snacks from garages and it’s definitely more expensive than the UK, but not excessively so.
 A bottle of water was about £2.
 Bread, milk, and eggs are all fairly reasonable, although cheese seems very expensive at £5/ pack!

 Hardware (specifically screwdrivers) is roughly the same, perhaps £20/£30 more expensive.
 Apple chargers (yep, Mr WB forgot his) are again roughly the same, perhaps a little bit more.
 Nothing has really shocked me yet!
 (For reference, Clas Olsen is like a cross between Ikea and B & Q, with SOOOO much stuff, should you ever need to find something in Norway.)